 Our client is an emerging leader in non-invasive therapy medical devices.

 - Manage successful execution of assigned global clinical studies in adherence to Good Clinical Practices (GCPs), appropriate Standard Operating Procedures (SOPs) as applicable to United States Food and Drug Administration (FDA) regulations, Health Canada, International Conference on Harmonization (ICH) guidelines and any other applicable guidelines and regulations.

-- Responsible for clinical operational oversight and execution of assigned trial(s) in order to achieve successful delivery regarding expectations of quality, timelines and budget, and study conduct.
+- Responsible for clinical operational oversight and execution of assigned trial(s) in order to achieve successful delivery regarding expectations of quality, timelines,budget, and study conduct.

-- Manage successful Clinical Research and Clinical Trials submissions (as needed) to US and Canada leading investigation centers in full compliance with local regulatory laws
+- Manage successful Clinical Research and Clinical Trials submissions (as needed) to Notified bodies, EU, and leading investigation centers in full compliance with local regulatory laws

 - Builds and sustains extensive global networks across multiple functions at study team level

 - Develop and share best practices to accelerate project timelines

 - Develop professional relationships with investigational sites and key opinion leaders involved in assigned study(ies) to ensure appropriate stakeholder engagement and support.

 - Manage site relationships and provides timely input to ensure that trials are executed according to agreed project plan.

 - Manage internal company relationships and maintains open communication to successfully meet projected trial timelines, trial execution and completion.